How Did Women Know They Were Pregnant In The 1800S? | Historical Insights

 What physical symptoms indicated pregnancy in the 1800s?

-Common physical symptoms included missed menstrual cycles, fatigue, breast tenderness, and morning sickness.
+Common physical symptoms included missed menstrual cycles, fatigue, breast tenderness, morning sickness, appetite changes, and eventually quickening, or the first felt movements of the fetus.
 Each woman’s experience varied, but these signs were widely recognized within communities as potential indicators of pregnancy.

 Women often compared notes with one another to better understand these changes.